 About this scholarship

 Established in 2016 by ACU Vice Chancellor, this scholarship honours Francis Xavier Conaci, a young Aboriginal scholar who joined the Benedictines and travelled to Rome for his education.
-This scholarship will assist an Aboriginal or Torres Strait Islander ACU undertake study at the University's Rome campus.
+This scholarship will assist Aboriginal or Torres Strait Islander students to undertake study at the University's Rome campus.

 Scholarship type